testcontainers/testcontainers-go/docs/features/creating_container.md

 ### Reuse example

-The following test creates an NGINX container, adds a file into it and then reuses the container again for checking the file:
+The following example creates an NGINX container, adds a file into it and then reuses the container again for checking the file:

 ```go
 package testcontainers_test